A Three-Dimensional SFT with Sparse Columns: SFT Implementation

 We show that $Z$ from the previous section is $0$-to-$0$ sofic.
 We choose a number $N \geq 1$, whose exact value will be determined later, and implement the 3-dimensional version of the substitution $\tau^N$ by a self-simulating SFT $X$ that is deterministic to the north and projects onto $Z$ by a $0$-to-$0$ symbol map.
 We then distort it to obtain a sparse SFT that is deterministic along the z-axis.
 While these SFTs are neither binary nor defined by Wang cubes, we show in Section~\ref{sec:Variants} that the construction can be modified to ensure these properties.

-The construction follows the ideas of programmatic self-simulation presented in~\cite{Ga01,DuRoSh12}, but we have the additional difficulty that we can only communicate through some parts of the configuration (as they will ultimately appear with vertical offsets in the $\Z^3$-SFT).
+The construction follows the ideas of programmatic self-simulation presented in~\cite{Ga01,DuRoSh12}, but we have the additional difficulty that we can only communicate through some parts of the configuration (as some adjacent tiles of the $\Z^2$-substitution system correspond to cells with large vertical offsets in the $\Z^3$-subshift).
 This is related to the phenomenon studied in \cite{BaSa16}.

 Since the construction is relatively complex, we list its key properties as lemmas as soon as they become apparent from the construction.
 We note that~\cite{Mo89} presents a conceptually simpler way of implementing substitutive subshifts as sofic shifts, but requires more technical modifications to produce a deterministic SFT cover.